 The faithful inside should meet the doubtful.
 The doubtful should meet the faithful.
 Human slowly advances and becomes mature when he accepts his contradictions.”

-This is a profound insight into human nature, providing a valuable experience for life, thoughts, and paradigms.
+This profound insight into human nature provides a valuable experience for life, thoughts, and paradigms.
 It also serves as a duality, as the Taoists call it, the “yin-yang” balance.

 Anything that helps you “discovers” and become true to yourself contributes to your authenticity.